ashleymcnamara/learn_to_code/README.md

   - [Newspaper](http://www.newspaper.io) is a topic based newsfeed for slack.
 Built on Go

 ### Ruby

+Note: Ruby is a dynamic, reflective, object-oriented, general-purpose programming language.
+It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
+According to its creator, Ruby was influenced by Perl, Smalltalk, Eiffel, Ada, and Lisp.

 - **Online courses:**
     - Codecademy's [Ruby track][ruby-codecademy]